Aarushi-commits/365-Days-of-Web-development/CONTRIBUTING.md

         ├── script.js   (if required)
         └── README.md

+Animation Project README must include:

+Project title

+Day number

+Objective

+Animation concepts used

+How to run the project

-🏗️ Product Track — Required Structure
+🏗️ Product Track — Required Project Structure

-Use this structure strictly for product projects:
+Use this structure strictly for product-based projects:

 product-track/
 └── <PHASE_NAME>/